intel/libvpl/examples/api1x_core/legacy-encode/README.md

    ```
    source <vpl_install_dir>/etc/vpl/vars.sh
    ```
-   Here `<vpl_install_dir>` represents the root folder of your oneVPL installation.
+   Here `<vpl_install_dir>` represents the root folder of your Intel® VPL installation.
 If you customized the installation folder, it is in your custom location.

 3. Build the program using the following commands: